 To be eligible for a Dr Gray All Rounder Scholarship, the College expects candidates either to be in the Scholarship Stream at preparatory school or achieve a minimum average mark of 65% at Common Entrance.
 Those candidates not taking Common Entrance are expected to reach a comparable standard.

-Those wishing to be considered for their all-round ability will also be assessed academically and will sit a General Paper alongside papers in Mathematics and English.
+Those wishing to be considered for their all-round ability will be assessed academically and will sit papers in Mathematics and English.
 They will also be assessed in at least two disciplines that they wish to be considered such as Art, Music, Drama or Sport.
-Those offering Music as part of an all-round assessment should play at least one instrument, or sing at Grade III standard or higher and have experience playing or singing in ensembles.
+Those offering Music as part of an all-round assessment should play at least one instrument or sing at Grade III standard or higher and have experience playing or singing in ensembles.

 Candidates also have an interview with the Second Master about their wider interests.